nus-cs2103/website-base/admin/project-v15.md

 ==Add these two new files== to the repo (these will be used by our testers when testing your final submission):

 * `{project root}\src\test\data\ManualTesting\SampleData.xml` :
     Sample data that can be loaded to your app.
-Should contain 50+ items covering past and present.
+Should contain 20+ items.
 * `{project root}\src\test\data\ManualTesting\TestScript.md` :
   A document explaining the steps to perform manual testing (i.e. manual scripted testing), starting with how to load the sample data.
   Should cover all functionality of the product.
 Should be grouped by functionality.